About This Airport:

 - ATMs / Cash Machines - Yes, available throughout the airport (landside and airside).

 - Aviation Museum - An entertaining and informative view of the history of aviation in Southern Nevada.
-Location: 2nd level, landside.
+Location: Terminal 1, landside, 2nd level, shopping area on the Esplanade.
 Hours: open 24 hours.

 - Car Rentals - Advantage • Alamo • Avis • Budget • Dollar • Enterprise • Hertz • Payless • Savmor • Thrifty.
 Location: McCarran Rent-A-Car Center, 3 miles from the airport, access by blue-and-white McCarran Rent-A-Car Center shuttles.